sunilab/skeletonApp/README.md

 ## Benefits
 In addition the template comes preinstalled with tools and processes based on coding guidelines and best practices:

-- Example of loading web fonts with @font-face.
-For example the web font 'Poppins' is installed with the template.
 - Support for linting through eslint.
 A standard configuration file '.eslintrc.js' is included along with a package.json srcipt 'lint' that can be run with the following command: 'npm run lint' to run the code through the linting process.
 - Support for git hooks is included for getting started with continuous integration/delivery scenarios.
 The package.json config section has an initial hook 'pre-commit' that runs the lint command on commit.
 - Support for a dev server is included using the webpack dev server module.
 The dev server will automatically refresh the browser page when the app code is updated.
 Start the dev server using 'npm start'.